Trump’s incoming chief of staff is a former lobbyist. She’ll face a raft of special interests - WTOP News

 A few days after Ballard dropped Gorrín in 2018, federal prosecutors unsealed charges against the businessman for allegedly using the U.S. finance system to supply Venezuelan officials with private jets, a yacht and champion show-jumping horses as part of a fake loan scheme perpetrated by insiders to pilfer the state’s coffers.
 Last month, he was charged a second time, also out of Miami, in another scheme to siphon $1 billion from the state oil company, PDVSA.

 Ballard said Wiles had almost no role in managing the relationship with Gorrín or several other clients for which she is listed as a lobbyist.
-But he praised her as someone who is a highly organized “straight shooter” and “tough as nails” despite her soft demeanor.
+He praised her as someone who is a highly organized “straight shooter” and “tough as nails” despite her soft demeanor.

-“She’s the type of person who you want in a foxhole,” he said.
-“She will serve the president well.”

 Gorrín has long denied any wrongdoing and remains a fugitive.
 In a brief interview with The Associated Press, he called Wiles a “lady” and said she always acted professionally and humanely.